 Currently most of the country's power capacity is based on natural gas and large hydro, but in August 2017 the government announced plans to generate around 30% of the country's power supply through firing coal.
 The two largest projects in Nigeria's coal plant pipeline are a 1,200 MW power station to be built by Nigeria's Eta-Zuma Group, and a 2,400 MW coal power station to be built by PowerChina in Nigeria's coal-rich Kogi State.
-A report released by "Global Right Nigeria" in early 2018 warns that the government's coal plans violate its obligation to protect the health and environmental rights of its citizens and to respond appropriately to climate change.12
+A report released by "Global Right Nigeria" in early 2018 warns that the government's coal plans violate its obligation to protect the health and environmental rights of its citizens and to respond appropriately to climate change.
 Senegal:

 Up to now, Senegal has only one 30 MW coal power station, which powers a cement plant belonging to the Nigerian Dangote group.
 The country has 2 new coal power stations in the pipeline.
 One is a 350 MW plant planned by the Indian company Jindal Power and the other is a 125 MW plant near the town of Bargny that is being financed by the African Development Bank (AfDB).
-The Bargny project has met with fierce resistance by villagers and fisher folk due to its immense impacts on the environment and local livelihoods.
-During the UN Climate Summit 2015 in Paris, the citizens of Bargny held rallies calling for renewables instead of coal development and continue to contest the project.13
+The Bargny project has met with vibrant resistance by villagers and fisher folk due to its immense impacts on the environment and local livelihoods.
+During the UN Climate Summit 2015 in Paris, the citizens of &lt;sup>12 https://leadership.ng/2018/01/14/experts-raise-concern-fgs-coal-power-project/ Bargny held rallies calling for renewables instead of coal development and continue to contest the project.
+South Africa: